Zlín: 20th century

 Zlín began to grow rapidly after Tomáš Baťa and his siblings founded a shoe factory there in 1894, known as Bata Company.
 Production gradually increased, as did the number of employees and the population of the town.
 Baťa's factory supplied the Austro-Hungarian army in World War I. Due to the remarkable economic growth of the company and the increasing prosperity of its workers, Baťa himself was elected mayor of Zlín in 1923.

 Baťa became the leading manufacturer and marketer of footwear in Czechoslovakia in 1922.
 Besides producing footwear, the company diversified into engineering, chemistry, rubber technology and many more areas.
 The factory hired thousands of workers who moved to Zlín.
 A new large complex of modern buildings and facilities was gradually built by the Baťa's company on the outskirts of the town in 1923–1938.
 It included thousands of flats, schools, department stores, scientific facilities, and a hospital.
 The development took place in a controlled manner and was based on modern urban concepts with the contribution of important architects of the time.
 Zlín became a hypermodern industrial city with functionalist character unique in Europe.

-After death of Tomáš Baťa in 1932, the company was managed by Jan Antonín Baťa, Hugo Vavrečka and Dominik Čipera, who also became the mayor.
+After the death of Tomáš Baťa in 1932, the company was managed by Jan Antonín Baťa, Hugo Vavrečka and Dominik Čipera, who also became the mayor.
 The Baťa company and also the city of Zlín continued growing.
-In 1929–1935, a strong economic agglomeration Zlín – Otrokovice – Napajedla developed.
+In 1929–1935, a strong economic agglomeration Zlín–Otrokovice–Napajedla developed.
 In 1935, the city became the seat of the administrative district.

 During World War II, life in the city was controlled by German occupiers, and development of both the city and the company stopped.
-Zlín was most severely affected by the war in 1944, when it was bombed by the U.S. army and large parts of the factories were destroyed.
+Zlín was most severely affected by the war in 1944, when it was bombed by the United States Army and large parts of the factories were destroyed.
 Zlín was liberated by the Soviet and Romanian armies on 2 May 1945.

 The communists took over management of Zlín and Baťa factories, and in October 1945 the Bata company in Czechoslovakia was nationalised.
 In the following decades, Zlín preserved its significant position thanks to its extensive industrial production.
 The city strengthened its position as administrative, economic, educational and cultural centre of eastern Moravia.
 Zlín further expanded with construction of new housing estates.